Full name: projects.locations.datasets.fhirStores.fhir.search

-On success, the response body will contain a JSON-encoded representation of a
+On success, the response body contains a JSON-encoded representation of a

 Bundle resource of type

 searchset, containing the results of the search.
-Errors generated by the FHIR store will contain a JSON-encoded
+Errors generated by the FHIR store contain a JSON-encoded

 OperationOutcome resource describing the reason for the error.
 If the request cannot be mapped to a valid API method on a FHIR store, a generic GCP error might be returned instead.